Blog

 High Hands Golf Swing

 “High” is when you raise your hands above the right ear (for right-handed players), and if this doesn’t fit your body type, there are costs in trying to play with high hands.
 The danger is that you’ll exceed your flexibility threshold.
 This threshold varies among individuals, but far more golfers swing beyond their flexibility and balance boundaries than stay within them.
+It’s crucial to recognize that this approach may not be suitable for every golfer, as it can lead to potential drawbacks and challenges.

 Two specific problems are common: